agnesbn/LANG_assignment2/README.md

 ## 1. Contribution
 The initial assignment was made partly in collaboration with others from the course, but the final code is my own.
 I made several adjustments to the code since I first handed it in.

+https://www.geeksforgeeks.org/python-sentiment-analysis-using-vader/ How to see whether something is negative, positive or neutral.

 ## 2. Assignment description by Ross
 ### Main task
 For this assignment, you will write a small Python program to perform NER and sentiment analysis using the techniques you saw in class.
 You have the choice of one of two different tasks: